 Serving Students with LD: It’s the Law!

 The quality of services and support children receive in school are key to their learning success.
 Working together, general and special educators are charged with ensuring that all children receive a free and appropriate public education in the least restrictive setting.
+Although states and school districts have considerable latitude in how they meet this challenge, a few important federal laws underlie their efforts:

 The Individuals with Disabilities Education Act (IDEA) provides for special education services for children and youth, ages 3-21, with disabilities.
 It ensures each child receives a free, appropriate public education based on his or her individual needs, and it specifies 13 possible educational disabling conditions, including specific learning disabilities.
 It also guarantees a number of important rights — timely evaluation, access to all meetings and paperwork, transition planning, and related services — for children with disabilities and their parents or guardians.
 Most children with LD are served under IDEA.